How to Become an Oncologist?

-In the USA, medical graduates need to get licensed with USMLE, United States Medical Licencing Examination.
-To specialize in oncology, Medical school graduates need to go through a 3 to 8years residency program.
-They also take the American Board Internal Medicine examination that qualifies them for certification as oncologists.
+Medical graduates need to get licensed with USMLE, United States Medical Licencing Examination in the USA.
+To specialize in oncology, Medical school graduates must go through a 3 to 8years residency program.
+They also take the American Board Internal Medicine examination, qualifying them for certification as oncologists.

 Practice starts in undergraduate school with clinical rotations in local hospitals.
-In some countries, you need to undergo a one-year internship after graduating and before starting practicing in oncology.
+In some countries, you must undergo a one-year internship after graduating and before starting to practice in oncology.

-The duration needed for one to become an oncologist will differ from one country to another.
+The duration needed to become an oncologist will differ from one country to another.
 It depends on several factors.
 For instance, an oncologist in the USA will take longer before becoming recognized than in most countries.
 When?
 Because you need to attend pre-med first, complete med school, and enroll in a residency program.
-However, the training here is competitive than in some countries in the world.
+However, the training here is more competitive than in some countries globally.